speculare-cloud/speculare-pgcdc/README.md

 There pretty much only one step in this setup (other than Docker (see below) and is optional)

-- Create a .env file based on .env.example
+- Create a Pgcdc.toml file based on Example.toml

 > **⚠ WARNING: Check the [docs](https://docs.speculare.cloud) !**